Are financial advisors prepared for the greatest transfer of wealth in history? Most might think they are, but time will certainly tell.

 The Great Wealth Transfer, where an estimated $68 trillion in wealth will move to younger generations, is going to massively and shake up the entire financial services industry.
 The most significant factor affecting traditional wealth advisory firms is the variety of reports that state 45% to 80% of these heirs will switch financial advisors.

 For the mass majority of this generation, the Internet became mainstream in their teenage years.
 From MySpace to Instagram, this generation grew with, is comfortable with, and is extremely savvy with technology.
-They use it to manage their homes, entertainment, and, increasingly, their business affairs.
+Technology is embedded deeply into nearly all aspects of their lives; it’s used to manage their homes, entertainment, and, increasingly, their business affairs.

-Many have predicted tech-savvy youth would completely drop traditional advisors and gravitate towards robo-advisors, but that has yet to be the case.
+Many so-called “experts” have predicted tech-savvy generations would completely drop traditional financial advisors and gravitate towards robo-advisory offerings, but that has yet to be the case.
 It appears they still would like human interaction in regards to planning and investment advice; however, they don’t like being bogged down with lengthy, paper-based legacy systems and outdated collaboration processes.
-Younger generations expect minimal friction and want purely digital communication during required courses of actions like the client onboarding process and for client reporting.
+Younger generations expect minimal friction and want purely digital communication during required courses of action (and interaction) including the client onboarding process, reviewing portfolio performance, and all aspects of client reporting and receiving digital statements.

 Insights into giving and inheriting wealth across generations found most inheritors were mostly unprepared and uninformed about the inheritance process.